salcedoe/MtMdocs/docs/matlabBasics/Structures.md

 ```

 !!! tip "Pro-Tip: TAB for a list of structure fields"
-    To automatically bring up a list of all of the filenames in a structure, do the following
+    To automatically bring up a list of all of the field names in a structure, do the following
     1. Type the variable name of the structure
     2. Type the dot (`img_info.`)
     3. Then hit the TAB button.